FuzzingLabs/sol-azy/docs/src/reverse/disassembly.md

 # Disassembly

-Sol-azy statically disassembles compiled Solana eBPF programs into a readable, instruction-by-instruction view.
+sol-azy statically disassembles compiled Solana eBPF programs into a readable, instruction-by-instruction view.
 This view is enhanced with **immediate data decoding**, especially for strings loaded from `.rodata`.

 ---

 ## Overview

-The disassembly engine in Sol-azy builds upon `sbpf-solana`'s instruction decoder.
+The disassembly engine in sol-azy builds upon `sbpf-solana`'s instruction decoder.
 It adds layers of audit-focused context by:

 - Labeling basic blocks (e.g., `lbb_42`)